Santa or Satan

 The Superhero Myth

 Our most beloved, ancient stories are superhero myths.
 For some reason, humans have always had an affinity for the battle of good and evil.
 Hollywood thrives on it.
 Every ancient culture has a superhero myth, and the main character is often referred to as a God.
-At some point, the superhero God became the goal of life.
+At some point, the immortal, omnipotent superhero God became the goal of life.
 This God is the earth-focused God of duality; he is not to be confused with the creator God who was resting on the 7th day in Genesis 1.
 Sometimes it appears that God forgot to wake up from his nap.

-Many philosophers refer to this earth God as the projection of humanity — the product of our minds creating God in man’s image.
-All superhero stories have a good character and a villain.
-Both wear costumes because their superhero or villain avatar is just a persona, implying that our persona is more powerful than our true nature.
-Ironically, take off the costume or persona, and they are normal, everyday people.
+Ironically, take off the costume or persona, and the superheroes are normal, everyday people.
 The good hero hates evil, but he has no purpose without it.
 If evil goes away, the superhero is left with — dare I say it — normalcy.
 Men and women with God complexes are simply God dressed in drag.
 Man dressed in drag pretending to be God is no more of a God than Ru Paul is a female supermodel.

 Opposames